Uzebox/uzebox/demos/UzeboxPC/data/diskimg/readme.md

 # Modifying CP/M disk images

-The following tools are able to read/write to and from CP/M disk images:
+The following tools are able to read from and write to CP/M disk image files:

 ## CPMFS